SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 Dropbox and DocuSign were the most common, given their connection to high-value corporate phishing targets.
 On the home front, Netflix was the main consumer target.
 ISPs were quite common as well.
 But nothing - absolutely nothing - tops the number of Microsoft Office kits collected this year.

->**Microsoft was the number one targeted brand**, as criminals developed and pushed several variants of kits targeting Office 365 and OneDrive.
+>**Microsoft was the number one targeted brand**, as criminals developed and pushed several phishing kit variants targeting Office 365 and OneDrive.
 Using just the Microsoft detections from Kit Hunter, with no other branding detections or URL detections, a scan of my collected phishing kits returned 2,640 results.
 >
 >This means that **52% of the phishing kits scanned were related to Microsoft Office in some way**, either directly or by leveraging elements of Microsoft Office in the attack.